 2. Membership:

-(a) Membership of the organisation is open to all who agree to work and argue for its policies in their public political activity, abide by its constitution and code of conduct and pay dues
+(a) Members are required to agree to work and argue for WSM policies in their public political activity, abide by its constitution and code of conduct and pay dues

 (b) Members are responsible to their branch and to the National Conference for their political activities.
 Every member must be a member of a branch.